Spokane Regional Emergency Communications gets the right resources to the right location with an uncompromising focus on responder and citizen safety.

 Spokane Regional Emergency Communications (SREC) is seeking to fill a vacancy on its Governing Board.
-The opening is available to residents throughout the county.
+The opening is available to residents throughout the county until filled.

 The SREC Governing Board is comprised of eight persons; the Spokane County Chief Executive Officer, Spokane Valley Fire Department Chief, one Fire Chief representing the Inland Empire Fire Chief’s Association, one member representing the Spokane County Emergency Management Services (EMS) Trauma Care Council, Spokane County Sheriff, City of Spokane Valley Police Chief, one Police Chief representing the Inland Northwest Law Enforcement Leadership Group and one citizen at large (non-voting member).
 The SREC Governing Board is defined in the charter (County Resolution 2019-1152, Attachment A) as, ‘All corporate powers of SREC be exercised by or under the authority of the SREC Governing Board; and the business, property and affairs of SREC shall be managed under the supervision of the Board, except as maybe otherwise provided by law, this chapter, or the charter.
 A Board member may only serve for such time that he or she is the duly appointed, or acting in the capacity they represent.
 All Board members shall serve without compensation from SREC’.
 The SREC Governing Board meets once a month for an average of about two hours.

-Persons interested in being considered for appointment by the SREC Governing Board must complete an application by 10/9/2020 at 5:00pm.
+Persons interested in being considered for appointment by the SREC Governing Board must complete application.

 For more information, call Jeff Tower at (509) 532-8923 or email firstname.lastname@example.org

 In the context of emergency response communication, interoperability means that 911 Call Receivers, Law Enforcement, Emergency Medical Systems, and Fire all utilize the same communication systems and operational staff.